 Under the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crimes Statistics Act, institutions of higher education are required to disclose information to prospective and current students about institution graduation rates for first-time freshmen.
 The California State University draws its first-time freshmen from the top one-third of California's high school graduates.
 Since 1960, the CSU has awarded more than 1.2 million baccalaureate degrees in hundreds of program areas.
 More than any other senior institution in California, the CSU has maintained access for students who need to juggle academic life with work and family obligations.
 The rate of graduation will vary depending upon the needs of the individual students to balance work, school and family priorities.
-Information specific to California State University, Los Angeles graduation rates appears below.
+Information specific to California State University, Los Angeles graduation rates on the next page.
 Additional information regarding graduation rates of first-time freshmen is available in the Registrar's Office.

-The California State University, Los Angeles campus is comprised of six colleges - Arts and Letters; Business and Economics; Education; Engineering and Technology; Health and Human Services; Natural and Social Sciences.
+The California State University, Los Angeles campus is comprised of six colleges-Arts and Letters; Business and Economics; Education; Engineering, Computer Science, and Technology; Health and Human Services; Natural and Social Sciences.

-Operating on a quarter based academic calendar; California State University, Los Angeles offers a variety of majors leading to bachelor's and master's degrees, and awards more than 3,000 academic degrees annually in the June graduation classes.
+Operating on a quarter based academic calendar; California State University, Los Angeles offers a variety of (continued on page 20)